AnnaPetrovicheva/cvat/README.md

 ## Partners ❤️

-CVAT is used by many organizations all over the world.
+CVAT is used by teams all over the world.
 If you use us, please drop us a line at [contact@cvat.ai](mailto:contact@cvat.ai) - and we'll add you to this list.

 - [ATLANTIS](https://github.com/smhassanerfani/atlantis) is an open-source dataset for semantic segmentation of waterbody images, depevoped by [iWERS](http://ce.sc.edu/iwers/) group in the